Cash me if you can: ATM explosions, payment choice, and consumption

 with Esad Smajlbegovic, Daniel Urban, and Michael Weber

-Abstract: We study the consumption effects of a shift from cash to card payments.
-We exploit 275 explosive attacks on automated teller machines (ATMs) in Germany, which provide plausibly exogenous variation in the availability of cash.
-Using home scan data, we find that households increase their consumption by 2.3% after an ATM in their vicinity is attacked.
+Abstract: We study the consumption effects of a shift from cash to card payments exploiting 275 explosive attacks on ATMs, which provide plausibly exogenous variation in the availability of cash.
+Using home scan data, we find households increase their consumption by 2.3\% after an ATM in their vicinity is attacked.
 Purchases of more expensive, branded products, and temptation goods drive the increase in spending, and the effect largely dissipates after 3 months.
 Payment diaries from survey data suggest a significant long-term rise in card payments following explosive attacks.
-Overall, the results are consistent with short-term overspending as consumers transition to digital payments.
+The results are consistent with short-term overspending as consumers transition to digital payments.

-Presented at: Kentucky Finance Conference, the Lapland Household Finance Summit, the Annual Meeting of the Swiss Society for Financial Market Research, University of Amsterdam, Erasmus University Rotterdam, and Frankfurt School of Finance & Management.
+Presented at: Alpine Finance Summit 2025, European Finance Association Paris 2025, Kentucky Finance Conference 2025, Lapland Household Finance Summit 2025, Annual Meeting of the Swiss Society for Financial Market Research, Frankfurt School of Finance & Management, and Technical University of Munich.

 with Samuli Knüpfer and Elias Rantapuska